-Tip 1: Carry your drivers licence and vehicle entry documents (specifically the Temporary Import

-Permit (T.I.P) and Zimbabwe Insurance) with you at all times, to avoid any hassles at the road blocks.
+Tip 1: Carry your driver's licence and vehicle entry documents (specifically the Temporary Import Permit (T.I.P) and Zimbabwe Insurance) with you at all times, to avoid any hassles.

 Tip 2: Pay for all the above charges in US\$ cash as opposed to other currencies.
 If fees are converted to other currencies, it will be done at an unfavourable exchange rate for you and will cost you more money.